 Park outside: Hyundai, Kia recall vehicles due to fire risk

-DETROIT (AP) — Hyundai and Kia are telling the owners of nearly 485,000 vehicles in the U.S. to park them outdoors because they can catch fire even when stopped.
+DETROIT (AP) — Hyundai and Kia are telling the owners of nearly 485,000 vehicles in the U.S. to park them outdoors because they can catch fire even if the engines have been turned off.

 The recalls from the two Korean automakers are another in a long string of fire and engine failure problems that have dogged the companies for the past six years.